ProbablePrime/nodecg-message-button/README.md

 ## TODO:
 * Docs
-* Make this a behaviour so other buttons/clicks can do the same? then make this button use that behaviour.
+* Make this a behaviour so other elements can use the behaviour to send messages? then make this button use that behaviour?